shehryar49/HospitalManagementSystem/README.md

 # HospitalManagementSystem
-A Hospital Management System built using Plutonium , MYSQL ,HTML,CSS and JS Configured to run on XAMPP
+A Hospital Management System built using Plutonium ,MYSQL,HTML,CSS and JS.

+#Requirements
+  Plutonium
+  XAMPP
+  Any modern web browser